sinclairzx81/sidewinder/libs/config/readme.md

 ```

-Which will source the following Environment Variables.
+Which will source for the following environment variables.

 ```bash
 ENABLED